Anobium/Great-Cow-BASIC-Demonstration-Sources/README.md

 The license is for Great Cow BASIC and not any other variant.

-Do not use slang - for example use `do not` do not use `don't`.
-Great Cow BASIC users may not have English as first language.
+Do not use slang and do not use contractions - for example use `do not` do not use `don't`.
+Great Cow BASIC users may not have English as their first language.

 Use microcontroller not `part`, `chip`, `pic` or any other variant.

 # Method Support for Peripheral Programming Support (PPS)

-The PPS method needs to go at the top of the program .
+The PPS method needs to go at the top of the program.

-The PPS method should must show the version of the PPSTool used to generate the method.
+The PPS method must show the version of the PPSTool used to generate the method.

-Porting to another microcontroller is easier as the user can locate the PPS method and removed.
+Porting to another microcontroller is easier as the user can locate the PPS method.

 # Coding Good Practice